Welcome to today's edition of the Rush 24-7 podcast.

 Today it's been replaced with entitlement.

-I grew up, you grew up, we were raised, we were taught to be responsible for ourselves.
+We were taught to be responsible for ourselves.

-Um today, people are taught that life's about benefits.
+Today, people are taught that life's about benefits.

-Uh and the unfunded pensions and the unfunded uh health care liabilities of uh public employee unions, the state and federal, all across the country.
+It was about the unions and the problems we have with their pensions and the unfunded pensions and the unfunded health care liabilities of public employee unions, the state and federal, all across the country.

-I can I ask a simple question here.
+Can I ask a simple question here?

-I did not grow up that way.
+But I did not grow up that way.

-My point was the fundamental problem is we've got so much of the country thinking that's what being an American is that you go to work for some place and you retire after 20 years, and from that point on you get 80% of what you were paid, or 75% or 90% plus your health care benefits.
+My point was the fundamental problem is we've got so much of the country thinking that's what being an American is, that you go to work for someplace and you retire after 20 years and from that point on, you get 80% of what you were paid, or 75% or 90% plus your health care benefits.

 And people give me static when I point out I have done that for myself.